kfahn22/Apollonian-Gasket/README.md

 # Apollonian-Gasket

+“The Kiss Precise” by Frederick Soddy

+Four circles to the kissing come
+The smaller are the benter.
+The bend is just the inverse of
+The distance from the center.
+Though their intrigue left Euclid dumb,
+There’s now no need for rule of thumb.
+Since zero bend’s a dead straight line,
+And concave bends have minus sign,
+The sum of the squares of all four bends
+Is half the square of their sum.

 This repo contains code to render the Apollonian gasket.
 The Apollonian gasket is a special kind of circle packing where you start with a big circle and then fit smaller circles inside it, each touching the big circle and each other.

-Descartes' theorem, named after the famous philosopher and mathematician René Descartes, is a mathematical formula that helps us understand the relationships between circles when they're packed together like in the Apollonian gasket.
+Descartes' formula is a mathematical formula that helps us understand the relationships between circles when they're packed together like in the Apollonian gasket.

 Here's the idea: for any three circles that are mutually tangent (meaning they touch each other externally), there's a neat formula that relates the curvatures (or how "bendy" they are) of these circles.
 The formula is:
 \((k_1 + k_2 + k_3)^2 = 2(k_1^2 + k_2^2 + k_3^2)\)